Encoding Robustness to Image Style via Adversarial Feature Perturbations: Training with Adversarial Batch Normalization

 \section{Training with Adversarial Batch Normalization}

 In this section, we use the proposed AdvBN module to train networks on the perturbed features.
-The goal of this adversarial training routine is to produce networks that both perform well on the data distribution on which they are trained and also generalize well to many new domains, all without having to obtain auxiliary data from new domains.
+The goal is to produce networks that generalize well to unseen domains while maintaining performance on the training distribution, all without having to obtain auxiliary data from new domains.

 We start with a pre-trained model, \(g = g^{l+1, L}\circ g^{1,l}\), and we fine-tune the subnetwork, \(g^{l+1, L}\), on clean and adversarial features simultaneously.
 To this end, we solve the following min-max problem,